na-na-hi/renget/archive/uzu56.md

 "Impakt," Chris quickly corrects.

 "I knew it from your notebooks; I just needed time to remember it!"
 She snaps a bit before taking a deep breath.
 "...Anyways, some guy with a .50 cal and .45 shot at me and tested my tactical reflexes.
 Knew all about me too.
-Called himselfDesolator.
+Called himself Desolator.
 I saw him at the festival too... was seconds away from... from..."
 Sally struggles with her Japanese.

 Chris waits for the girl to finish, already grabbing a notepad at the mere mention of Desolator.

 "{I was going to blow his fucking head off.
 He wants me to be his student, some kind of assassin for hire,}" she says in English, gritting her teeth in anger.

 "...Go on," Chris says quietly, praying that Popsy was keeping Rosethorn occupied enough to not listen to them.
+And judging by the moans coming from Rosethorn's room, she was.

 "Yeah.
 After I visited Orochi, I saw him at Kawaramachi Church.
 He got a briefcase from someone and left in a car."